guybedford/chomp/docs/task.md

 Extensions are loaded via the `extensions` list in the Chompfile, and can define custom task templates, which can encapsulate the details of a task execution into a simpler definition.

-For convenience Chomp provides a default extensions library, [Chomp Templates](https://github.com/guybedford/chomp-templates).
+For convenience Chomp provides an experimental [core extensions library](https://github.com/guybedford/chomp-extensions).

 For example, to replace the npm, SWC and RollupJS compilations from the previous examples with their extension templates: